hat-open/hat-syslog/docs/generator.rst

 ================

-Syslog generator is application used as simple testing tool responsible for generating syslog messages that can be sent to Syslog Server.
+Syslog generator is application used as simple testing tool responsible for generating syslog messages that can be sent to :doc:`Syslog Server <server>`.

 Implemented as python `hat.syslog.generator` module which can be run with ``hat-syslog-generator`` script with additional command line arguments: